 Asphalt roads can be recycled by two main processes:

-- In-site – where the broken-up "old" road material is re-formed into (a part of) the new structure.
+- In situ - where the broken-up asphalt pavement is re-formed into the new structure

 - Off-site – where the RAP is taken to a plant to be used as a component of a new mixture.

 Asphalt recycling contributes to the sustainability of our industry in a number of different ways: it reduces waste, preserves non-renewable natural resources (aggregate and bitumen) and also reduces transport and logistical costs and emissions associated with removing the original material and delivering the new road elements.

 The importance of environmental protection and the possible impacts associated with products manufactured and consumed, has increased interest in the development of methods to better comprehend and compare the sustainability of products, on the basis of robust scientific data.

 To search for a particular topic or document, please visit our document download area.

 Due to the manufacturing process, which removes the lower boiling molecules, emissions to the atmosphere do not occur under normal conditions of service.
 Bitumen emissions at ambient temperature are negligible.

 Water & Soil